DarlingtonAlban/Darlington_Portfolio/README.md

 ### Data Cleaning

-1. Formatted the data.
+1. Expoted the data from mysql server to excel
-2. Removed duplicates.
+2. Formatted the data.
-3. Remove blanks.
+3. Removed duplicates.
 4. Removed null values.
 5. Used text to column function to correct date with error.
 6. Used trim fuction to remove unecessary spaces in the data.